maxhlc/brent/README.md

 ### Installation

 #### Python
-An environment with the required dependencies can be created from the requirements file in the repository:
+An environment file is provided to create a conda environment with all of the required dependencies:

 ```
-conda create -n <environment name> --file requirements.txt
+conda env create -f environment.yml
 ```

 The conda environment can then be activated:

 ```
-conda activate <environment name>
+conda activate brent
 ```

 #### Orekit